rac021/KeycloakMe/README.md

 # KeycloakMe

-keycloakMe is a java project that allows you to create/remove Realms, Clients, Users, Roles, and affects Roles to the clients and Users juste by provinding a simple file configuration.
+keycloakMe is a java project that allows you to create/remove Realms, Clients, Users, Roles, and affects Roles to the clients and Users juste by providing a simple file configuration.

 ----------------------------------------------------------